-Caller- The person who calls the incoming orders to the cooks.
-Often times the executive chef will act as caller during the dinner rush.
+- Caller: The person who calls the incoming orders to the cooks.
+Often times the executive chef will act as a caller during the dinner rush.

-Dessert Chef- The person who is charge of desserts.
-It's helpful to have someone dedicated to making desserts, if the desserts require special presentation.
+- Dessert Chef: The person who is in charge of desserts.
+It's helpful to have someone dedicated to making desserts if the desserts require special presentation.

-Executive Chef- Also known as the head chef.
-He is the guy (or girl) who creates the specials, orders the foods, and works as the general manager of the kitchen.
+- Executive Chef: Also known as the head chef.
+This is the person who creates the specials, orders the foods, and works as the general manager of the kitchen.

-Line Cook- The most common title in the kitchen is that of line cook.
-It refers to any cook working a particular station along the kitchen line.
+- Line Cook: The most common title in the kitchen is that of line cook.
+It refers to any cook working at a particular station along the kitchen line.

-Other areas that may have their own staff include salads and pizza, if those are a large part of your restaurant menu.
+Other areas that may have their own staff include salads and pizza if those are a large part of your restaurant menu.
 Again, each kitchen is different and what works for one restaurant may look totally different in another.
-Positions may change over time, as business grows and menu trends change. being flexible and nimble about your back of the house staff will help your restaurant flourish.
+Positions may change over time, as the business grows and menu trends change.
+Being flexible and nimble about your back of the house staff will help your restaurant flourish.